 If you feel like you need to level your garage door, it may also be enough to adjust the lift cable that is attached to the door, run to an S-hook, and right to the track support.

 All you have to do is to prop open the garage door, take the S-hook out and adjust the cable by tightening or loosening it (depending on how you need to level it).

 Once you're done, you have to check the results of your work.
 See if your garage door is balanced, that is, if the gap has been closed.
 If that's not the case, but you can see at least some improvement, simply repeat the whole process.
 Make new marks on the shaft, tighten the set screws, or adjust the garage door springs' tension.

 Beware not to over-tighten the set screws, though.
 Don't force anything.

 Reconnect the door to the power source and conduct another test.
 Repeat until you actually level the door or notice that the problem is somewhere else, e.g., there's an issue with the cables.

-Now that you know how to level a garage door yourself, you can save some money on hiring a professional (unless it's an issue with wiring or cable drum that involves dealing with electricity).
+Now that you know how to level a garage door yourself, you can save some money on hiring a professional (unless it's an issue with wiring or cable drums that involves dealing with electricity).

 With the help of only a couple of basic tools, you can carry out the garage door repair yourself.
 All going well, everything can be done in under 2 hours.